pcusihuaman/unmsm-recredit-risk-randomforest-peru/04_literature/gap.md

 ---

-# AI Assistance Disclosure
+**AI Use Disclosure**

-AI assistance (ChatGPT, OpenAI) was used for organizing the table structure, improving academic writing, and refining the presentation of the identified research gaps.
-Gap identification, literature interpretation, reference selection, and research contributions represent the original intellectual work of the author.
-This disclosure is made in accordance with the AI Tool Use Policy of the course (Green category — brainstorming, outlining, grammar/style editing).
+AI (ChatGPT, OpenAI) was used to improve writing clarity, document organization, and formatting.
+The literature review, research gap identification, methodological decisions, and research contributions are the original work of the author.